-Lieutenant General Patrick Sanders was commissioned into The Royal Green Jackets in 1986 with whom he served in the Light, Mechanised and Armoured Infantry Role in Germany, Northern Ireland, Canada and Norway (in the Arctic Warfare role).
+Lieutenant General Patrick Sanders was commissioned into The Royal Green Jackets in 1986 with whom he served in Germany, Northern Ireland, Canada and Norway.
 He has commanded on operations in Crossmaglen, West Belfast, Kosovo, Bosnia, Iraq and Afghanistan.

 He was awarded the OBE in 2004, the DSO in 2008, and the CBE in 2012.
 He speaks fluent French and Norwegian, scratchy Spanish and can offend in Arabic, Pashtun, Dari, Albanian and Serbo-Croat.
-Married to Fiona Bullen, a successful author, in April 1992, they have a 21 year old son (Kit) at Edinburgh University.
+Married to Fiona Bullen, a successful author, they have a son (Kit) at Edinburgh University.
 Lieutenant General Sanders enjoys cycling, ski mountaineering, hunting and fly fishing.
 He is fond of whisky and Spurs.
 He dislikes scotch eggs and can’t bear Arsenal.